clubrescue/clubrescue.github.io/docs/setup/adding-a-git-repository.md

 template: overrides/main.html
 ---

-# Adding a git repository
+# Adding a git repository test

 If your documentation is related to source code, Material for MkDocs provides the ability to display information to the project's repository as part of the